-- 1.1 Appointment of a national agent - 1.2 Assignment by a candidate to a political party - 1.3 Spending by the national agent - 1.4 Persons incurring unauthorised expenditure - 1.5 "The Election Period" dates between which the spending limit applies - 1.6 What are election expenses? - 1.7 What are not election expenses? - 1.8 Expenses incurred in order to facilitate a person's candidacy at the election - 1.9 Payment of invoices to suppliers - 1.10 Furnishing an Election Expenses Statement - 1.11 Offences and penalties applicable to national agents at the election
+- 1.1 Appointment of a national agent

+- 1.2 Assignment of a portion of a candidate's spending limit to his/her political party

+- 1.3 Spending by the national agent

+- 1.4 Persons incurring unauthorised expenditure

+- 1.5 The election period

+- 1.6 What are election expenses?

+- 1.7 What are not election expenses?

+- 1.8 Other expenses incurred in order to facilitate a candidacy

+- 1.9 Payment of invoices to suppliers

+- 1.10 Furnishing an election expenses statement

+- 1.11 Offences and penalties applicable to national agents at the election